 Diarrhea is the main symptom.

-After surgery, people are given food and fluids by vein (intravenously).
+After surgery to remove the bowel, people are given food and fluids by vein (intravenously).

 Some people must continue the intravenous feedings for life.

 Medications such as loperamide and cholestyramine can help reduce diarrhea.

 Common reasons for removing a large portion of small intestine are Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , a blockage of an artery that supplies blood to a large part of the intestine (mesenteric infarction Acute Mesenteric Ischemia Acute mesenteric ischemia is sudden blockage of blood flow to part of the intestines, which may lead to gangrene and perforation (puncture).
 Severe abdominal pain develops suddenly.
 Angiography... read more ), inflammation of the intestine caused by radiation (radiation enteritis), cancer, a twisted loop of intestine (volvulus Intestinal Obstruction An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of food, fluid, digestive secretions, and gas through the intestines.
 The most common causes... read more ), and birth defects Overview of Digestive Tract Birth Defects The digestive organs may be incompletely developed or abnormally positioned, causing blockages, or the muscles or nerves of the digestive tract may be defective.
 Symptoms depend on the location... read more .